Latino vote: Latino vote influences

 There is a significant amount of literature dedicated to analyzing what influences Latino vote choices.
 One strong determinant has been found to be religion, which is believed to play a role in defining the political attitudes and behaviors of Latino voters.
 Latinos have long been associated with Catholicism with respect to faith and religious identity and with the Democratic Party with regard to political allegiance and identity.
 Although most Latinos affiliate themselves with the Democratic Party, the Latino National Political Survey, has found a consistent finding that Latinos identify themselves ideologically as moderates and conservatives.
 Social conservatism usually originates from religion, which oftentimes predicts Latino's opposition to abortion, same-sex marriage, support for the death penalty, and support for traditional gender roles.
 Religion's ideological role is undeniable in its political influence in both parties.
-However, noting the shared collective identity that is often associated with a particular religion, it's worth noting that political beliefs are often a result of community values, rather than solely religious.
+While shared collective identity that is often associated with a particular religion, political beliefs are often a result of community values, rather than solely religious.
 Notably, in 2006 and 2008, the Democratic party held an advantage in Latino/a voter turnout and results.
 During these election cycles, and still to a degree today, the Democratic party appeals to issues such as immigration and healthcare, while the Republican party tends to continue on social issues and religion-based appeal.

 Although the Latina vote, in particular, is sometimes seen as a product of social movements in many media outlets, some scholars in the social sciences argue that it is a movement in and of itself born out of historical left-wing advocacy.
-For example, LLEGÓ, the National Latina/o Lesbian, Gay, Bisexual, and Transgender Organization (1987-present) remains a leader in Latina activism in the United States.
+For example, LLEGÓ, the National Latina/o Lesbian, Gay, Bisexual, and Transgender Organization (1987–present) remains a leader in Latina activism in the United States.
 Organizations such as LLEGÓ have had historical impact over the political ideologies of its members, and has greatly influenced political participation over the years within these often overlooked communities.
 Considering the aforementioned important role played by ethnic and religious identity, these organizations cultivate a sense of collective political pride.
 In turn, voting turnout is often seen to increase with regards to historical and current members of LLEGÓ and other groups.